Axia-Tech/AXIA-wiki/docs/maintain/maintain-guides-validator-payout.md

 ## Slashing

 Although rewards are paid equally, slashes are relative to a validator's stake.
-Therefore, if you do have enough SOLAR to run multiple validators, it is in your best interest to do so.
-A slash of 30% will, of course, be more SOLAR for a validator with 18 SOLAR staked than one with 9 SOLAR staked.
+Therefore, if you do have enough AXC to run multiple validators, it is in your best interest to do so.
+A slash of 30% will, of course, be more AXC for a validator with 18 AXC staked than one with 9 AXC staked.

 Running multiple validators does not absolve you of the consequences of misbehavior.
-AXIACoin punishes attacks that appear coordinated more severely than individual attacks.
+AXIA punishes attacks that appear coordinated more severely than individual attacks.
 You should not, for example, run multiple validators hosted on the same infrastructure.
 A proper multi-validator configuration would ensure that they do not fail simultaneously.